AHHHHHH0-0/drugs/README.md

 - **States used in analysis:** 10 most populous U.S. states

 ## Method
-We fit separate Bayesian hierarchical Gaussian models for each age group, using **state** as the grouping variable and **partial pooling** across states.
+We fit three separate hierarchical models, one for each age group (12-17, 18-25, and 26+).
+For each model, we use data from the 10 most populous states, with **state** as the grouping variable and **partial pooling** across states.
+We assume each age group has a separate normal distribution.

 ### Priors
 - 12–17: `normal(30, 15)`